TheRealAboutCode/plotHoleInLordOfTheRings/README/README.md

 (2) Discussion #2: on /r/UConn on Jan.
 24, 2019:

-07CE says:=> he Eagles would drawn the gaze of Sauron himself had they brought the Fellowship to Mordor and it's very likely they would be killed very quickly.
+:=>07CE says:=> he Eagles would drawn the gaze of Sauron himself had they brought the Fellowship to Mordor and it's very likely they would be killed very quickly.

-AboutCode:=>
+:=>AboutCode:=>
 Your arguments have been already dealt with.

 I will respond to just the counter-arguments in the first paragraph.